SaifDataPro/Apparel_Firm_Orders/README.md

 * What is the average order size and average order value for each client?
 * How much would be the cost price (production+packaging) for each Product type?
 * What is the Profit by Order, by Product type, by Client?
-* How much man-hour would be needed to fulfill each order and the associated cost?
 * How much man hour was consumed each month for orders booked in the same month?
 * A brief analysis on rejected orders